edespino/cloudberry-site/docs/tutorial/crash-course.md

 1. Find the processes related to one of your database instances and stop it.
 2. Watch the `gp_segment_configuration` table for any changes.
-3. Next, read the master log file and again check the `gp_segment_configuration` table.
+3. Next, read the coordinator log file and again check the `gp_segment_configuration` table.
 4. To fix the failed segment, use the recovery tools.
 5. Confirm in the `gp_segment_configuration` table that the segment has been recovered.

 ## Lesson 9.
-Set up and manage the standby master instance in CBDB
+Set up and manage the standby coordinator instance in Cloudberry

-**Understand the role of the standby master**
+**Understand the role of the standby coordinator**

-In the CBDB architecture, the master instance can be a single point of failure.
-To avoid this, it is recommended to set up and maintain a "standby master" instance.
-Typically, this standby instance is set up on a distinct server, referred to as the "standby master server" or "smdw".
+In the Cloudberry architecture, the coordinator instance can be a single point of failure.
+To avoid this, it is recommended to set up and maintain a "standby coordinator" instance.
+Typically, this standby instance is set up on a distinct server, referred to as the "standby coordinator server" or "scdw".

-**Manage standby master**
+**Manage standby coordinator**

-- To create the standby master (from the master server), use `gpinitstandby -s smdw`.
+- To create the standby coordinator (from the coordinator server), use `gpinitstandby -s scdw`.
-- If the standby master falls out-of-sync, you can resynchronize it using `gpinitstandby -n`.
+- If the standby coordinator falls out-of-sync, you can resynchronize it using `gpinitstandby -n`.
-- To remove the standby master, use `gpinitstandby -r`.
+- To remove the standby coordinator, use `gpinitstandby -r`.

 After setting up the standby instance, you can query the `gp_segment_configuration` table.
 In the table output, the new standby instance will be visible, which is identified by a `content` value of `-1` and a `role` value of `'m'`.

-**Promote the standby master**
+**Promote the standby coordinator**

-If the master server or master instance is unavailable, the standby master can step in to take its place.
-To promote the standby master to the role of the master, run the `gpactivatestandby` command from the standby server.
+If the coordinator server or coordinator instance is unavailable, the standby coordinator can step in to take its place.
+To promote the standby coordinator to the role of the coordinator, run the `gpactivatestandby` command from the standby server.

-Upon running this command, the roles change: the standby master becomes the master, while the original master gets demoted to the role of the standby instance, although it remains offline.
+Upon running this command, the roles change: the standby coordinator becomes the coordinator, while the original coordinator gets demoted to the role of the standby instance, although it remains offline.
 You can query the `gp_segment_configuration` table again to notice these changes.

 **Exercise**

-1. Create the standby master.
+1. Create the standby coordinator.
-2. Remove the standby master.
+2. Remove the standby coordinator.
-3. Create the standby master again.
+3. Create the standby coordinator again.
-4. Activate this standby master to make it the primary master.
+4. Activate this standby coordinator to make it the primary coordinator.
-5. Create another standby master on the original master server.
+5. Create another standby coordinator on the original coordinator server.
-6. Activate this new standby master.
+6. Activate this new standby coordinator.

 Throughout these steps, keep an eye on the `gp_segment_configuration` table.
 This will help you understand the changes in roles and the state of each instance.